Making and meeting small commitments builds trust. Ba must be energized with its own intentions.

 —Nonaka and Takeuchi, The Knowledge-Creating Company

-(Note: For more on this important topic, see the associated Guidance article.)
+(Note: For more on this important topic, see the “Role of PI Objectives guidance article.)

-We need something in between, and that is a primary purpose of the Team, Program, and Value Stream PI Objectives.
+We need something in between, and that is a primary purpose of the Team, Program, and Solution PI Objectives.
 In addition to alignment, the process of feasible objective-setting is integral to reducing the excess work in process in the system.

 Building the Team PI Objectives